buennerbernd/fhem/KLF200/2.0/README.md

     fheminfo send

 to be part of the [anonymous device statistics](https://fhem.de/stats/statistics.html).

 So I have the chance to see if new devices must be supported.

-Serch for KLF200Node to see models, that are already in use.
+Search for KLF200Node to see models, that are already in use.

 [FHEM Forum: Velux KLF200 mit Firmware 2.0.0.71 für io-homecontrol](https://forum.fhem.de/index.php/topic,92907.0.html)